 People are apprehensive about going to the dentist during this COVID-19 outbreak.
 Heck, some dental professionals are apprehensive working in a dental office during these uncertain times.
 Times are tough but we as a people are tougher.
 We always find ways to survive.
-To help you help yourself and others, I would like to share 3 simple ways to stay healthy.
+To help yourself and others stay healthy, let’s discuss 3 simple ways to stay healthy.

-Since people are forgoing visits to the dentist and we don’t really know how long this pandemic will be around, oral health may be suffering.
+Since people are forgoing visits to the dentist and we don’t really know how long this pandemic will be around, oral health may be suffering, in fact there is a term for people who wear a mask all day and it’s called mask mouth.
 Wearing a mask all day is causing many people to not drink enough water causing dehydration and dry mouth.
 When the mouth is dry people are prone to an increase in cavities and gum disease.

 The changes in the current climate are putting self-care on the table and many people are listening.
 What can people do to help themselves stay healthy from head to toe?